 Jennifer Lerner is an employee at a research company.
 She is suspected of taking highly classified documents to sell them.
 You need to question her.
 Conduct an interview with Jennifer to determine if she is guilty.
 If you determine that she is took the files, try to first understand her motivation, and then get a confession.

 When you interview your subject, he or she will provide a variety of nonverbal cues during the responses.
 These cues provide additional important signs of deception and can be used to determine if your rapport-building efforts are working or failing.
 Nonverbal cues are physical movements of the body.
 People possess characteristic nonverbal ways of reacting while communicating.
 These reactions often represent an unconscious, emotional reaction to something they are thinking about or saying.
 As with verbal cues, look for departures from a person's typical nonverbal actions to detect deception.
-Compare the truth-telling style with the deceptive behavior.
+Compare the truth-telling style with deceptive behavior.

 Typical of Truth-Telling Behavior

-Subject's behaviour is normal
+Subject's behavior is normal

 Typical of Deceptive Behavior

 Note the break from normal eye contact and the head drop.

 Parlow, J. W., & Johnson, M. (2016).
 Effective law enforcement training with virtual reality software.
 SIMmersion.
 Read More

 Olsen, D. E. (2015, June 22).
 SIMmersion challenges attendees at police security expo to show their skills in award-winning interview and interrogation training system.
 PRWeb.